Calculating Life Expectancy with time variant probabilities

 Then, choose the "Cost-Effectiveness Analysis in Healthcare" button.

 Then, the cost-effectiveness setup window will appear.

 Once you check that radial box for a custom variable, you can define your variable as shown below.

 For this analysis, we do not need to configure Cost.
 So, just click Proceed after that.
-Then, you will be taken to the payoff editor in the decision tree.
+Then, you will be asked to set the reward in the "Well" State.
 Set the Life year "5" for the state "Well".